Chernobyl no-go zone targeted as Russia invades Ukraine - NewsBreak

 An official familiar with current assessments said Russian shelling hit a radioactive waste repository at Chernobyl, and an increase in radiation levels was reported.
 The increase could not be immediately corroborated.

-A senior American intelligence official said the U.S. believes Russian forces at Chernobyl were aiming to push to Kyiv, about 130 kilometers (80 miles) south of the plant, to try to link with other Russian forces throughout Ukraine.
+A senior American intelligence official said the U.S. believes Russian forces at Chernobyl were aiming to push to Kyiv , about 130 kilometers (80 miles) away, to try to link with other Russian forces throughout Ukraine.
 The officials were not authorized to be publicly named discussing the sensitive matter.

 The Chernobyl Exclusion Zone, a 2,600-square-kilometer (1,000-square-mile) zone of forest surrounding the shuttered plant, lies between the Belarus-Ukraine border and the Ukrainian capital.